RidheeshAmarthya/Triangle/README.md

 This program is has five major functions which are explained below:
   1. translate(): Takes a vertex array pointer and (x,y) translate factors.
 It translates the vertex array points.
   2. scale(): Same as translate but scales the object by multiplying the scale factor with coordinate points.
-  3. rotate(): Rotates the points along one of the lines, there is a bug which might cause it to shrink because of a rounding error
+  3. rotate(): Rotates the points along one of the lines, there is a bug which might cause it to shrink (or blow up) because of a rounding error
   4. draw(): takes the vertex array and draws the shape
   5. main(): Function with the game loop